jmw-phys/iNORG/README.md

 Version: v1.0.12 @ 2023.03.28
-    finished: change the state function, use vecbool to express; add the H to save the final coefficient. next do : Now face the problem with the calc Green. tinking : Rank equation was writting some thing wrong? why it will calc the minus number?
+    finished: change the state function, use vecbool to express; add the H to save the final coefficient. next do : Now face the problem with the calc Green.
+(Hold}
+    tinking : Rank equation was writting some thing wrong? why it will calc the minus number?
+(Hold}

 Version: v1.0.13 @ 2023.03.28
     finished: fix some print out problem.
     next do : (same as prev)
     tinking : (same as prev)

+Version: v1.0.14 @ 2023.03.30
+    finished: add the rotation for tensor H index.
+(Finished the find_fullH_idx() function.) next do : let prgramm test find_fullH_idx() in three band. tinking : Thinking about the possibility of the any mistake.